younata/personal_knowledge/src/programming/ios/tableview.md

 Actually setting this is done by implementing the [`tableView(_:titleForHeaderInSection:)`](https://developer.apple.com/documentation/uikit/uitableviewdatasource/1614850-tableview) method on the [dataSource](https://developer.apple.com/documentation/uikit/uitableviewdatasource).

+## Table Header/Footer Views

+The docs for [`tableHeaderView`](https://developer.apple.com/documentation/uikit/uitableview/1614904-tableheaderview) state that the width will be maintained by the tableview, but you set the height.
+Don't set this view up for autolayout, as you'll get weird width issues (`translatesAutoresizingMaskIntoConstraints` should be true, not false).

 ## Scrolling under test

 In order to scroll to a row, you invoke the [`scrollToRow(at:at:animated:)`](https://developer.apple.com/documentation/uikit/uitableview/1614997-scrolltorow) method.
 You also need the view to be within a visible window.
 This is also animated, so you'll to wait a bit before you do the next assertion.